Diana-Kravtsova/dkrautsova-git/Topic5/Task4.md

 9. Commit current changes;
 10. Merge changes from branch *s5feature* without fast-forwarding option - use P4Merge Tool to resolve conflicts;
 11. Update *Section5/newFile.txt* - remove end line symbol on the 1st line of the file, it should now contain only 1 line with sample text 'Hello, World!!!';
+12. Сommit these changes to current branch.
+13. In directory *Section5* run command *history >> history4.txt* and stage changes;
-12. Get this file (Topic5/Task4.md from branch *Tasks*) to branch *Section5* to directory *Section5*;
+14. Get this file (Topic5/Task4.md from branch *Tasks*) to branch *Section5* to directory *Section5*;
-13. Commit latest change with amend option and push commit to corresponding server branch for a review;

-Final Steps - merge all to master branch:

-14. Once reviewed by Tutor, merge all the changes to branch *master* (Check README.md file for instructions);
-15. Change to branch *master* if not yet on it;
-16. In directory *Section5* run command *history >> history4.txt* and stage changes;
-17. Include these changes into previous commit (Check README.md file for instructions);
+15. Include these changes into new commit with description "Task#4 Details" (Check README.md file for instructions);
-18. Push branch *master* changes to server for review;
+16. Push changes to corresponding server branch for a review;
+17. Create a merge request to apply required changes to *development* branch;

+Final Steps - no need to merge to *master* branch:

-19. Once reviewed by Tutor, task is completed.
+18. Once reviewed by Tutor, task is completed.

-#### Once done, you can follow up on next Topic/Task assignment.
+#### Once all the steps are done, you can follow up on next Topic/Task assignment.